frankpermenter/frlib/README.md

 prg = frlibPrg(A,b,c,K);

-To reduce the dual using diagonally dominant ('dd') or diagonal ('d') inner approximations of the PSD cone, issue a call of the form:
+To reduce the dual using diagonally dominant ('dd') or diagonal ('d') inner approximations, issue a call of the form:

 prgR = prg.ReduceDual('dd');